bring-larry-to-life/not-a-very-good-game/README.md

-# not-a-very-good-game
+# It's not the best game you'll ever play
-The opposite of a good game
+But it's ok